top of page

 Small Ship | Mediterranean Sea

-Cruising on a big ship is vastly different than cruising on a small one.
-Every cruise is different; but there are commonalities that can help you decide whether a large or small vessel will best meet your needs.
+Small ship cruises are vastly different from large ship cruises.
+Every voyage is different; but there are commonalities that can help you decide whether a large or small vessel will best meet your needs.
 For the purposes of this article, a small ship is defined as less than 1700 passengers; and a large as more.
+Read on for ideas on how to choose a cruise that's right for you.

 Small Ship or Large?
 10 Tips for Choosing a Cruise